MIDFIELDR/midfieldr/docs/articles/art-004-case-study.md

 midfieldr and other R packages to work with longitudinal student records.

-Please note that the data in midfielddata are for *practice*, not *research*.
+Please note however that the data in midfielddata are for *practice*, not *research*.
 These results cannot be used for drawing inferences about people or programs.

 ## References